leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 The most important setting of these nodes is the `Type` setting.
 This setting tells openhatd how to deal with this node.
 Nodes do not always correspond with ports in the automation model.
 A node specification can result in one or more ports, or no ports at all, depending on its type and function.

 In this example, the node `Hello` specifies a simple Digital port that is configured as an output.
 The output mode has an effect on the GUI in that it displays an interactive element while the input mode does not. `World` defines a Dial port with default settings. `WebServer` specifies that a plugin called "WebServerPlugin" should be loaded using the dynamic library at the specified path.
 The path is relative to the current working directory of the openhatd executable.
-The WebServer is itself a Digital port which is only active if its Line is High; to avoid the user inadvertently disabling the WebServer via the UI we set it to read-only.
+The WebServer provides access to an HTML GUI and is itself a Digital port which is only active if its Line is High; to avoid the user inadvertently disabling the WebServer via the UI we set it to read-only.

+To run openhatd you have to specify a configuration file using the `-c` command line option:

+	$ openhatd -c hello-world.ini

 When running the above example, openhatd's output will be something like: